AmadeusITGroup/otter/docs/forms/FORM_STRUCTURE.md

   }
 ```

    * Register the form control in the template context to be recognized if we change the presenter.
-See [COMPONENT_STRUCTURE](../components/COMPONENT_STRUCTURE.md) for details about the template context.
+See [the component replacement documentation](../components/COMPONENT_REPLACEMENT.md) for details about the template context.

 ```typescript
 // in container class